Time Converter icon

 1. Clone or download the repository.

-2. Open chrome://extensions in Chrome or any Chromium browser.
+2. Open chrome://extensions in Chrome or about:debugging#/runtime/this-firefox in Firefox.

-4. Click Load unpacked and select the extension folder.
+4. Firefox: Click Load Temporary Add-on and select the manifest.json file.

 View Source on GitHub